airswap/airswap-member-dashboard/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the AirSwap web app!
+Thank you for your interest in contributing to the AirSwap Voter Rewards app!
 We welcome contributions no matter their size.

 ## Issues